 Fathers Day Thailand is celebrated on the King’s Birthday (King Bhumibol Adulyadej, 5th December).
-For the King’s Birthday hundreds of thousands gather at the Royal Plaza many camping from days earlier.
-The surrounding streets are crowded from 4am and a trek across Bangkok guarantees us views of yellow shirts and the back of heads.
-With coverage on every Thai television channel we opt for unobstructed views from the comfort of bed.
+For the King’s Birthday, hundreds of thousands gather at the Royal Plaza many camping from days earlier.
+The surrounding streets are crowded from 04:00AM and a trek across Bangkok guarantees us views of yellow shirts and the back of people’s heads.
+With coverage on every Thai television channel, we opt for unobstructed views from the comfort of our bed.
 This year the King is celebrating his 85th birthday in his 66th year of reign.

 The Grand Audience at the Royal Plaza

 The Royal Guard are topped with fuzzy hats and crowds wave red, white and blue flags.
 Celebrations are similar to what I know in the UK.
 Buckingham Palace was replaced by Ananta Samakhom Throne Hall.
 The central statue of Queen Victoria/Nike was replaced with King Chulalongkorn (Rama V) on a horse.
 Our dotty monarch was replaced with the revered Royals of Thailand.
 All familiar yet different.

 The biggest contrast was the multi-coloured array of guards.
 For each Royal Palace the Royal Guard sport their own colour uniform.
 There is also a lot more crying.
 In Thailand, the people love the King.
 Crowds chant ‘Song Pra-Ja-Roen’ or in English ‘Long Live the King’.
 For a country plagued with military and corrupt Governments and just dirty politics, it is great to see such unity and patriotism for Kind Bhumipol.